itsaboutcode/fullstackopen/README.md

 ### Arrow Function

-- It has a shorter syntax than standard function.
+- It has a shorter syntax than the standard function.

 - It does not bind their own `this`.

-- Arrow functions are best suited for non-method function.
+- Arrow functions are best suited for non-method functions.

 **Example Syntax**